 - (a) Academy: two-year school for academically gifted and talented; created by the state legislature, under the management and control of the board of regents of the Texas State University System.
-Examples: Texas Academy of Leadership in the Humanities, Lamar University, Beaumont, and Texas Academy of Mathematics and Science, University of North Texas, Denton. - (b) Calendar week: 12:01 a.m. on Sunday through midnight on Saturday.
+Examples: Texas Academy of Leadership in the Humanities, Lamar University, Beaumont, and Texas Academy of Mathematics and Science, University of North Texas, Denton. - (b) Alternative' School: generally alternative schools are schools without defined attendance zones.
+Alternative schools include (but may not be limited to): discipline alternative education programs, juvenile justice alternative education programs, juvenile detention centers, county jails, drop-out prevention and drop-out recovery schools, credit recovery schools, schools of choice, ISD charters, high school equivalency (GED) programs, career and technical education campuses, early college campuses, T-STEM campuses, men's/women's leadership academies, multiple school district cooperative schools, or other ISD schools that do not have defined attendance zones from which they draw their students

-- (c) Charter school: an open enrollment school approved by the State Board of Education. - (d) Constitution: the Constitution of the UIL. - (e) Contest: includes competition. - (f) Contest Rules: the rules governing UIL contests and competitions adopted by the UIL. - (g) Executive Director: the Executive Director of the UIL. - (h) District: a grouping of member schools within an established conference that is determined to facilitate reasonable competition among the schools in UIL contests for a two year period (designated as region in music competition). - (i) District Executive Committee: the committee of superintendents or designated representatives of member schools within an assigned district. - (j) Divorced parents: parents whose divorce has been declared final.
-Parents who are separated or who have filed for a divorce are not divorced. - (k) Elementary school: a school that is a unit of a school district and offers instruction in kindergarten through the sixth grade, regardless of whether all of the grades are offered instruction in the same building. - (l) Enrollment: begins the day of a student's registration and attendance in a full class period and ceases with the last day of attendance - (m) Fan(s): devotees of a germane activity, e.g., spectators at a sporting event or a performance involving school students. - (n) High school: a school that is a unit of a school district and offers instruction in the ninth, tenth, eleventh or twelfth grades, or any combination thereof, whether all of the grades are offered instruction in the same building.
-A school also fits this definition if it has: - (1) only one ninth grade, one tenth grade, one eleventh grade and one twelfth grade; - (2) with one principal in charge of all four grades; - (3) if all grades have the same school colors, the same school song and the same school paper; and - (4) school is on an established campus with permanent classrooms.
+- (c) Calendar week: 12:01 a.m. on Sunday through midnight on Saturday. - (d) Charter school: an open enrollment school approved by the State Board of Education. - (e) Constitution: the Constitution of the UIL. - (f) Contest: includes competition. - (g) Contest Rules: the rules governing UIL contests and competitions adopted by the UIL. - (h) Director: the Executive Director of the UIL. - (i) District: a grouping of member schools within an established conference that is determined to facilitate reasonable competition among the schools in UIL contests for a two year period (designated as region in music competition). - (j) District Executive Committee: the committee of superintendents or designated representatives of member schools within an assigned district. - (k) Divorced parents: parents whose divorce has been declared final.
+Parents who are separated or who have filed for a divorce are not divorced. - (I) Elementary school: a school that is a unit of a school district and offers instruction in kindergarten through the sixth grade, regardless of whether all of the grades are offered instruction in the same building. - (m) Enrollment: begins the day of a student's registration and attendance in a full class period and ceases with the last day of attendance. - (n) Fan(s): devotees of a germane activity, e.g., spectators at a sporting event or a performance involving school students. - (o) High school: a school that is a unit of a school district and offers instruction in the ninth, tenth, eleventh or twelfth grades, or any combination thereof, whether all of the grades are offered instruction in the same building.
+A school also fits this definition if it has: - (1) only one ninth grade, one tenth grade, one eleventh grade and one twelfth grade; - (2) with one principal in charge of all four grades; - (3) if all grades have the same school colors, the same school song and the same school paper; and - (4) school is on an established campus with permanent classrooms. - That school would be eligible for UIL membership as one four-year (grades nine through twelve) high school unit, even though all grades are not on the same campus or in the same building.